ClusterFluxMC/extension/explainme.md

 - whether there's an attack cooldown

 ### damageImmunity
-- whether there are invincibility frames
+- whether there are invi

 ### fallingBlocks
 - whether blocks fall